LafeLabs/thing/scrolls/geometron.md

 Geometron is a geometric meta-langauge.
 That is it is a language for building geometric languages, which is itself expressed entirely through geometry.
 The three main components of Geometron are the "Geometron Virtual Machine", or GVM, the Geometron Hypercube, and the Cursor.

-The cursor is like a "turtle" in other geometry languages such as Logo, it is a collection of global geometric variable which can be acted on.
+The cursor is like a "turtle" in other geometry languages such as [Logo](https://en.wikipedia.org/wiki/Logo_(programming_language)), it is a collection of global geometric variable which can be acted on.
 These global variables might be the position of a cursor in an xy plane, of a cube in an xyz space, of a physical robot tool, or of any technology with geometry in it.
 The geometric actions discussed below are on this abstraction, which can also be thought as a "tool", which in some cases it literally is.
 However "tool" can be misleading since the state of the cursor is not simply a position but can include variables like "step size" which are abstract and not embodied in the physical state of a physical tool.

 The GVM is an abstract "machine" of pure thought which carries out geometric actions.
 The actions of the GVM are arranged geometrically into two cubes(hence "hypercube") each composed of 8x8x8 cells.
 Each of these 512 cells has an address based on its geometric location.
 All addresses start with the number "0", and indexes count up from 0 rather than 1.
 One cube has addresses from 0 through 0777, and the other has addresses from 01000 through 01777.
 Each cell in the Hypercube represents either a geometric action or a list of addresses in the hypercube which the GVM will execute in order.
 The GVM is fed a "glyph" which is a sequence of Hypercube addresses, and it executes the actions in the glyph in order.
 Some actions are therefore themselves glyphs, which in turn can be composed of sub-glyphs and so on.
 Infinite loops can easily be created this way.